Woodworking Home Page See our furniture Getting Started Plesums Home Page

 There are many very interesting woods that you might incorporate into the design of your custom furniture.
 The most interesting are either rare (expensive or unavailable) or are not as structurally sound as they are pretty (a burl can be pretty, but I wouldn't bet on the strength in a structural piece).
 So what is involved in using a veneer?

-There are several components to the cost of veneering a modest part of your project.... modest part meaning it can be readily handled with ordinary techniques in my existing equipment - not a giant conference table!
+There are several components to the cost of veneering a modest part of your project.... modest part meaning it can be readily handled with ordinary techniques in my existing equipment - not a giant conference table or a piece with dozens of panels!
 This will give you a ballpark number - the actual charge will be incorporated in your project proposal.

 Back to the woodworking page at www.plesums.com/wood